Applications of the Taylor Center software

 are regular, but their ODEs are singular), and some others.
 Here is the list

-and minimal explanations for the 72
+and minimal explanations for several hundreds samples pre-loaded with

 The full description for all